-My switchlist will not entirely mirror prototype switchlists; I’m designing for play value and ease of use.
+My switchlist won’t mirror prototype switchlists; I’m designing for play value and ease of use.
 I want to ensure that novices can pick up the switchlist, and with minimal instruction, get started and feel confident in completing the work.
 The switchlist also has to meet the needs, and to look right, for the more experienced operator.
-There are many spreadsheet based systems available on the web.
+There are many spreadsheet-based systems available on the web.
 Most of the available spreadsheets mirror the car card operation methods.

 I have settled on using the car order system, where a car type is ordered instead of a specific car number.
 I’ve built the spreadsheet to mirror that style of operation.
 I’ll make the spreadsheet available when I finish it and have fully tested and debugged it.
 Look for that in the page on Operations.

-Right now I’ve completed up to version 4 of the track plan – the first one that I’m really happy with.
+Right now I’ve completed the version 4 of the track plan – the first one that I’m really happy with.
 The next step is to play with the thing for real on the layout surface to check for fit and to see how things will look.

 I’m trying something new in the design as there is no runaround on the scenic area of the layout which I would usually prefer.
-In this design I’ve moved the runaround off the scenic area; using a fiddle-stick to represent the runaround and rest of the world.
-By doing so there’ll be more switching on the scenic area while allowing trains to be turned (the loco running around the train).
-Also by varying the length of the fiddle stick you add flexibility to train lengths and therefore the length and scope of the operating session – such as how many cars you can switch in a full session.
+In this design, I’ve moved the runaround off the scenic area; using a fiddle-stick (on the left side of the layout) to represent the runaround and rest of the world.
+By doing so there’ll be more switching on the scenic area while still allowing the train to be turned (by running the loco running around the train).
+Also by varying the length of the fiddlestick you add flexibility to train lengths and therefore the length and scope of the operating session – such as how many cars you can switch in a full session.
 Version four’s plan is below: